RiL3z/RiL3z.github.io/_posts/2018-12-13-willpower.md

 ```
 If we look now, I think this definition of willpower makes the most sense.
 Let's think of an example where this definition of willpower applies.
 Let's say it's a scorchingly hot day and you're walking past an ice-cream truck.
 Let's also say you're on a diet to lose weight and one of the tenants of the diet is to cut down on dairy consumption.
 One impulse you might have in this situation is to buy an ice-cream cone from the truck at the expense of following your diet.
 If, however, you wanted to stay on the path to your goal of losing weight, you would HAVE to make your mind perform some work.
 Your inner dialogue might look something like, "no mind, I know that ice-cream looks excellent in this blazingly sticky weather but I've made a commitment to follow my new diet."

 The article is written by a gentleman of the name Brian Resnick.
-Instead of referring to "the author" throughout this piece, I'm just going to say Brian.
+Instead of referring to "the author" throughout this piece, I'm just going to use his name.

 The article establishes it's central claim within the fourth paragraph.
 > But this idea, that people have self-control because they’re good at willpower, is looking more and more like a myth.
 It turns out that self-control, and all the benefits from it, may not be related to inhibiting impulses at all.
 And once we cast aside the idea of willpower, we can better understand what actually works to accomplish goals, and hit those New Year’s resolutions.

 The claim, restated, is this: Impulse control, or willpower, is not an effective means by which we can accomplish goals.
 Brian is going to use the sharpened sword of science to slice through our precious and deeply held misconception that willpower is at the root of all the beneficial changes that we make in our lives and show us what the real key to success is.

 Or will he?

 ## Sciencing the Shit Outta 'Dis Bitch
 The article introduces us to two scientific tests.
 One test is focused on self-control.
 It's a test where the user rates themselves on a scale of 1-5 on how well their personal character fits a series of statements.
 This test is called the "self-control scale".
 Brian made sure to [link](http://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=8ACA1F072F02A260F8AC01CFB37B9EF8?doi=10.1.1.613.6909&rep=rep1&type=pdf) out to it in his article and I will do the same here just for completeness's sake.
 You can even take the test here if you'd like.
-Answer each statement by selecting one of the options 1-5.
+Answer each statement by selecting one of the options labeled 1-5.
 Answer with a 1 if your strongly disagree with the statement or answer with a 5 if you strongly agree with the statement or answer with some number in-between depending on your degree of agreement with the statement:
 <table>
   <tr>
     <th></th>